 (Container on Flat Car), and double stacks (for containers only).

-Level of noise (measured in decibels) averaged over the daytime would be during the day.
+Level of noise (measured in decibels) averaged over the daytime a noise level at night is more bothersome than the same noise level would be during the day.

 GLOSSARY (Cont'd)